 Venture Round in 2018

-JCM Power Corporation, established in 2009 and headquartered in Toronto, Canada, is an independent power producer (IPP) specializing in the development, construction, and operation of renewable energy projects and high-voltage direct current (HVDC) transmission lines.
-The company focuses on solar photovoltaic and wind energy projects, primarily in Africa, Latin America, and South Asia.
-With regional offices in Mexico, South Africa, and Pakistan, JCM Power leverages its extensive development expertise to deliver clean energy solutions in growth markets with high demand and limited renewable energy experience.
+JCM Power Corporation, established in 2009 and headquartered in Toronto, Canada, is an independent power producer (IPP) specializing in the development and operation of renewable energy projects globally.
+With regional offices in Mexico, South Africa, and Pakistan, the company focuses on solar photovoltaic and wind energy projects, along with high-voltage direct current (HVDC) transmission lines, primarily in Africa, Latin America, and South Asia.
+JCM Power's expertise, honed through over a decade of experience and 70 projects in Canada, enables it to successfully develop renewable energy solutions in emerging markets with high demand but limited experience in the sector.
+The company is currently expanding its portfolio to include multi-billion dollar clean power projects.

 Orb Energy